prakharmrsl/easypcceo.github.io/pages/overclocking/overclocking.md

 One situation the would benefit from memory overclocking would be if you’re running an APU; a processor with integrated graphics.

-APUs utilize some of your system memory as GPU memory, so higher clocked RAM should benefit your FPS.
+APUs utilize some of your system memory as GPU memory, so higher clocked RAM should benefit your FPS..

-If you want to learn [how to overclock your RAM safely and easily](/overclocking/ram/), click that link to check out our step-by-step guide.

 ### Is Overclocking Ram Worth It?